 Or think of the Smithfield Horse Market.
 DCC suggests it is too difficult to police and control animal welfare there.
 Instead of investing in an innovative policing and animal welfare plan in order to conserve a genuinely unique city feature, better to use these as excuses to close it down.

 Which brings me back to my fountains

-Why are there no fountains in the centre of Dublin to which I can bring my nephew at any time of the day or night?
+Why are there no fountains in the centre of Dublin?
 Are they too much hassle to bother with?
-Is DCC afraid 4 year olds may throw coins in them, thus requiring some troublesome cleaning?
+Is DCC afraid people might interact with them (throw coins in them?), thus requiring some troublesome cleaning?